hooks into lowland forest canopy trees

 - Not Threatened

+It does not let go.
+Rubus schmidelioides is commonly called bush lawyer.
+A plant that grabs and holds on.
 This climbing vine is armed with sharp, hooked thorns.
-The thorns catch on clothing and skin, making the plant difficult to pass through.
-The name bush lawyer refers to the way the thorns grab and hold onto anything that brushes against them, like a lawyer who will not let go.
-The thorns are curved backwards, allowing the vine to climb by hooking onto branches and stems.
+The thorns catch on clothing and skin.
+They make the plant difficult to pass through.
+The name bush lawyer refers to the way the thorns grab anything that brushes against them.
+Like a lawyer who will not let go.
+The thorns are curved backwards.
+They allow the vine to climb by hooking onto branches and stems.
 A plant that turns its enemies into ladders.

-The leaves are compound, with three to five leaflets.
-The leaflets are oval or heart-shaped, with toothed margins and a pointed tip.
+The leaves are compound.
+With three to five leaflets.
+The leaflets are oval or heart-shaped.
+With toothed margins and a pointed tip.
 The undersides of the leaves are pale and hairy.
-The flowers are white or pinkish, with five petals, appearing in spring and summer.
-They are followed by small, dark berries that are edible and were eaten by Māori.
-The berries are sweet and juicy, with a flavour similar to raspberries.
+The flowers are white or pinkish.
+With five petals.
+They appear in spring and summer.
+They are followed by small, dark berries.
+These are edible and were eaten by Māori.
+The berries are sweet and juicy.
+With a flavour similar to raspberries.
 A plant that scratches, then rewards.

-Several similar species of native Rubus occur in New Zealand, all with hooked thorns and edible fruit.
-Rubus australis has leaves with three leaflets, while Rubus cissoides has leaves with five leaflets.
-Both species are important food sources for birds, which eat the berries and disperse the seeds.
+Several similar species of native Rubus occur in New Zealand.
+All have hooked thorns and edible fruit.
+Rubus australis has leaves with three leaflets.
+Rubus cissoides has leaves with five leaflets.
+Both species are important food sources for birds.
+Which eat the berries and disperse the seeds.
 A plant that feeds the birds and scratches the people.

-The aggressive, thorny growth provides excellent protection for birds, creating safe nesting sites away from predators.
+The aggressive, thorny growth provides excellent protection for birds.
+It creates safe nesting sites away from predators.
 The dense thickets also provide shelter for insects, lizards, and other small animals.
-Tataramoa is an important component of regenerating forest, helping to protect young trees from browsing animals.
+Tataramoa is an important component of regenerating forest.
+It helps to protect young trees from browsing animals.

 The bush lawyer does not apologise for its thorns.
 It does not need to.
 The thorns are why the birds are safe.